 Elephants are part of our global heritage and our story.
 Children all over the world learn that “E is for Elephant.”
 Yet at the current rate of decline, elephants will be extinct in the wild in the lifetimes of today’s kindergartners.

 These amazing animals are under a worldwide threat from increasing loss of habitat, unceasing illegal poaching, and exploitation by entertainment and tourism industries.
 Humans endanger elephants through direct action (poaching, trophy hunting, ivory trade, etc.) and indirect (agriculture, industrial development, and habitat destruction).
 We must act now to save these magnificent animals, the planet, and ourselves.
 And there are steps we can take in Massachusetts now.

 Hard Facts on Why to Act Now

-- Worldwide, an elephant is killed every 15 minutes
+- An elephant is killed every 15 minutes

 - In Africa, approximately 96 elephants are killed every day for their ivory